William Nutt: Civil War

-His first skirmish was October 22, 1861 at Conrad's Ferry, Virginia.
-After the battle of Battle of Ball's Bluff, in which he was engaged, he was in the hospital sick for several weeks, and was, when convalescent, detailed, December 1861 to recruiting service in Springfield, Massachusetts.
+His first skirmish was October 22, 1861, at Conrad's Ferry, Virginia.
+After the Battle of Ball's Bluff, in which he was engaged, he was in the hospital sick for several weeks, and was, when convalescent, detailed, December 1861 to recruiting service in Springfield, Massachusetts.
 He returned to his regiment in Martinsburg, Virginia, after being assigned to the 12th Massachusetts Regiment, from April to June 1862.
 The regiment lost nearly half its mend and more than half its officers in an engagement August 9, 1862, and from that time until he left the regiment in March 1863, he was acting first sergeant with the special duty of drilling recruits.

 At the Battle of Antietam a third of the regiment was killed or wounded.
 He was commissioned March 5, 1863, second lieutenant, and May, 1863, first lieutenant, in the 54th Massachusetts Regiment under Colonel Robert Gould Shaw.
 He was afterwards made a captain in the 55th Massachusetts Regiment.